 Marketers and website owners should engage in both if they want to achieve higher online revenues and profits in the long run and aim to get the lion’s share in the market.

 Some CRO factors could affect your SEO efforts and neutralize your hard work.

-- When your website has poor quality content or when it loads slowly, it can not only lower the conversion rates but can also keep the site lower in SERPs than those having higher quality content and faster loading speed.
+- When your website has poor quality content or loads slowly, it can lower the conversion rates and keep the site lower in SERPs than those having higher quality content and faster loading speed.

 - Your website will have lower visitor engagement and lower conversion rates if you do a terrible job with e-commerce SEO and send irrelevant traffic to the site.

-- You can monitor and improve the success of both SEO and CRO by relying on web analytics data, and both use many metrics, and among them, the most important is the website bounce rate.
+- You can monitor and improve both SEO and CRO’s success by relying on web analytics data, and both use many metrics, and among them, the most important is the website bounce rate.

 - More inbound links are achieved by a web page that is well optimized for CRO, and this can help improve your site’s search engine rankings further.